Take the Plunge

 Piscine Joséphine Baker is a Paris classic and no summer is complete without a trip here.
 This pool actually floats on the Seine.
 It’s really a giant barge housing a pool.
 When the roof comes off in the summer months, it’s quite a sight, with a 250sqm pool and a 50sqm kids wading pool.
 A highlight for the Mamas is definitely the huge sun deck with spectacular views of the river, as well as the jacuzzi and sauna.

 It’s a place for lounging, with the kids smiling and happy.
-Not surprisingly, given their river location, they had to close for some works after the recent Paris floods.
-But they plan to be back up and running on 30 June for the summer season.
 It’s an inexpensive day out as they charge just regular public swimming pool prices.
 But be warned…it does get busy, with so many families wanting to take advantage of this outdoor treat.

 Piscine Joséphine Baker, Quai François Mauriac, 75013 Paris.
 Tel: 01 56 61 96 50